dotnet/runtime/docs/coreclr/building/debugging-instructions.md

 1. Perform a build of the repo.
 2. Open solution \<reporoot\>\bin\obj\Windows_NT.\<platform\>.\<configuration\>\CoreCLR.sln in Visual Studio. \<platform\> and \<configuration\> are based on type of build you did.
 By default they are 'x64' and 'Debug'.
-3. Right click the INSTALL project and choose ‘Set as StartUp Project’
+3. Right-click the INSTALL project and choose ‘Set as StartUp Project’
 4. Bring up the properties page for the INSTALL project
 5. Select Configuration Properties->Debugging from the left side tree control
 6. Set Command=`$(SolutionDir)..\..\product\Windows_NT.$(Platform).$(Configuration)\corerun.exe`
     1. This points to the folder where the built runtime binaries are present.
 7. Set Command Arguments=`<managed app you wish to run>` (e.g. HelloWorld.exe)
 8. Set Working Directory=`$(SolutionDir)..\..\product\Windows_NT.$(Platform).$(Configuration)`
     1. This points to the folder containing CoreCLR binaries.
 9. Press F11 to start debugging at wmain in corerun (or set a breakpoint in source and press F5 to run to it)
     1. As an example, set a breakpoint for the EEStartup function in ceemain.cpp to break into CoreCLR startup.

 Steps 1-8 only need to be done once, and then (9) can be repeated whenever you want to start debugging.
 The above can be done with Visual Studio 2013.